-The cost of repainting or re-staining can vary depending on the size of your kitchen, but generally it's about a quarter of the cost that replacement would be, according to Ray Hernandez of Ray of Light in Tempe.
-Hernandez' company strips and sands existing cabinet fronts down to bare wood before refinishing them.
-Drawers and doors are taken to a shop to be stripped.
-He can do any color or stain for cabinets and can add new molding to the cabinets as well.
+The cost of repainting or re-staining can vary depending on the size of your kitchen, but generally it’s about a quarter to a third of the cost that replacement would be.
+There are local companies that will strip and sand existing cabinet fronts down to bare wood before refinishing them.
+Drawers and doors are typically taken to a shop to be stripped where they can do any color or stain for cabinets and can add new molding to the cabinets as well.

 3 | Take out some cabinets out or rebuild some cabinets

 Some companies doing painting or refacing will also change the shape of cabinets, rebuild them or remove some cabinets.
 For example, companies will rebuild a small island to make it larger.
 Some will build a new island in the middle of a very large kitchen.
 Or some will take down a partial wall of cabinets that a homeowner wants removed to open up a living area and make it more spacious.